Consortium Projects for Clinical Translation

 Deadline and decisions

-• Foundation funding decision during the 1st week of December 2024.
+The Foundation communicates its funding decision during the week commencing December 15, 2025.

 The Foundation does not provide feedback on its decisions.